labzero/guides/devops/runbook_guide.md

 * **Refresh** this document as often as you make changes to the system.
 * **Make it yours** with whatever changes make the template and individual `Runbooks` work for **your team**.
 * **Evangelize it** within your project team and organization if it works for you.
+* **Share your thoughts** with us!
+We'd love to know how it works for you and how we can improve upon this guide and template going forward.
+Who knows, maybe together with you we can convince the entire software community to adopt this standard.

 * * *